20 years later, remembering the tragic Texas A&M bonfire collapse

 Monday marked the 20th anniversary of the collapse of the Texas A&M bonfire, and for Braus and the thousands of other Texans affected by the tragedy, it was an opportunity to reflect on the moment that left a deep scar on Aggie life.

-It was sometime around 2:40 a.m. when Braus remembers hearing a loud crack, followed by a slight sway of the stack.
+It was around 2:40 a.m. that Braus remembers hearing a loud crack, followed by a slight sway of the stack.
 He knew something was wrong.
-He looked over at the crane next to him, and wondered for a split second if he could make the leap.
+He looked at the crane next to him, and wondered for a split second if he could make the leap.

 Then, at 2:42 a.m., a second crack.
 The stack began to spill over.

-Note: Editor’s note: A previous version of this article incorrectly listed the name and hometown of one of the victims.
-Nathan Scott West is from Bellaire.